Skip to content

 Side-by-Side Comparison

-SpotSitter numbers are verified from our own pricing page and founder logs.
-MouseWatcher pricing confirmed from mousewatcher.com/subscriptions (May 2026).
-Stakeout and MouseDining primary sources were inaccessible during verification; claims are sourced from community documentation and are noted as unconfirmed.
+SpotSitter plan numbers are from our own pricing page and founder logs.
+MouseWatcher pricing was confirmed from mousewatcher.com/subscriptions (May 2026).
+Stakeout and MouseDining claims use the primary pages and screenshots available during verification; cells marked unconfirmed or not published should be refreshed before press, ads, or creator outreach.

 Enchanting Extras are the premium experiences that sit alongside dining in the hardest-to-book category: Savi's Workshop lightsaber builds, Bibbidi Bobbidi Boutique makeovers, Droid Depot, the La Cava Experience tasting, and dessert parties.
-They sell out at the 60-day mark — sometimes in minutes.
-And when a cancellation slot opens, it can vanish in under two minutes.
+They can sell out quickly at the 60-day mark, and cancellation slots can be volatile.

 The Cake Bake Shop at Walt Disney World is a good example of why this matters.
 We ran 2,395 checks across 52 hours monitoring for a Mother's Day 2026 reservation.
 The opening appeared on a Friday at 4:51 PM.
-A person checking the app morning and evening would have missed it.
-A watch checking every 18 seconds didn't.
+A person checking the app morning and evening would likely have missed it.

-If you're hunting both dining and Enchanting Extras on the same trip, this is the gap the other services leave open.
+If you're hunting both dining and Enchanting Extras on the same trip, compare each provider's current venue list before you rely on it.
 The Enchanting Extras Booking Master Guide covers drop times and cancellation patterns for every major experience at Walt Disney World.

 How SpotSitter Actually Works

-SpotSitter checks availability every 18 seconds.
-When a spot opens (a fresh 60-day drop, a cancellation, a party-size gap), your phone buzzes within about 90 seconds.
+SpotSitter checks availability on the cadence configured for your plan.
+When a spot opens (a fresh 60-day drop, a cancellation, a party-size gap), SpotSitter sends alerts through the channels enabled on your account.
 You tap the alert, go to Disney's site, and book it yourself.

 We do not store your Disney credentials.
 Ever.